Cleaning Air Conditioners in the SpringUpdated: Mar. 09, 2023

 Check the Condensation drain for sludge and algae growth.
 If it’s partially clogged, pour a bleach solution (1 part bleach to 16 parts water) through the tube.
 This rigid plastic tube can’t be removed unless you cut it.
 Flexible tubes should be removed and cleaned.
 If possible, poke a wire into the drain port to make sure it’s not blocked.

 You usually don’t have easy access to the evaporator coil that’s inside the plenum or a main duct near the furnace (Fig. A).
 If you can get to it, vacuum the bottom side of its fins with a soft brush attachment.
+Get to know the cost of air duct cleaning.

 Otherwise, have a pro clean it every few years.
 The best prevention is to keep the air that flows through it clean.
 Begin by turning off the furnace.